RrraR/WhoWantsToBeAMillionaire-task/README.md

 ## How to configure
 > Note!
 It's preferable if you initiate database separately before doing anything else using your preffered database studio
->(this project uses MSSQL and MSSQl managment studio 18) or you can initiate database by runnging update-database command after changing connection string
+>(this project uses MSSQL and MSSQL managment studio 18) or you can initiate database by runnging update-database command after changing connection string

 1. Change database settings in appsettings.json